-Note 3: Fair value measurement
+Note 3.
+Fair value measurement

-The Scheme measures financial assets at fair value through profit or loss, at fair value at each balance sheet date.
+The Scheme measures financial assets at fair value through profit or loss, such as equity securities on a recurring basis.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.